paulosjd/aurnapi/readme.md

-A REST API created to serve air quality data from sites within the UK's automatic monitoring network.
+A REST API to serve air quality data from a database of monitoring sites in the UK's automatic monitoring network.

-The API was created for www.air-aware.com in order to serve JSON data in response to HTTP requests.
-It uses the Python framework Flask along with the Flask-SQLAlchemy extension.
-Hourly mean air pollution measurements since September 2017 are available through the website.
+It is built on the Python framework Flask and the Flask-SQLAlchemy extension.

+The project is used to provide hourly mean air pollution measurements since September 2017 at www.air-aware.com

 Getting Started
 ---------------

 **Prerequisites**

 Python 3.4, pip, virtualenv